 The London market for dollar loans between banks has recently been volatile, with the spread between published LIBOR and the lending rates actually charged to banks in the London interbank market widening significantly at times.
 These conditions are the result of the recent disruptions in the international credit markets.
 Interest in most loan agreements in our industry has been based on published LIBOR rates.
-For example, our debt under the Credit Facility bears interest at variable rates based on LIBOR.
+Debt we may incur on future credit facilities would likely bear interest at variable rates based on LIBOR.
 Recently, however, lenders have insisted on provisions that entitle the lenders, in their discretion, to replace published LIBOR as the base for the interest calculation with their cost-of-funds rate.
 If we are required to agree to such a provision in our loan agreements or there is an increase in market interest rates, the cost of servicing our debt could increase significantly, which would have a material adverse effect on our profitability, earnings and cash flows.

-The market values of our vessels, may fluctuate significantly, which could cause us to breach covenants in the Credit Facility.
+The market values of our vessels, may fluctuate significantly, which could cause us to breach covenants in debt that we may incur.